Security, Safety and Justice

 Students from Leiden University can register for the minor via uSis from 1 May 2019 until 1 August 2019 via Usis 6000MSSJN (Stud. act./class #1014).

 Dedicated email address: email@example.com

 The SSJ minor courses will take place at Campus The Hague and Delft University of Technology, in different locations.
 Courses at the same location will be scheduled on the same day.
 Attendance is mandatory for all lectures.
 More information on this can be found in the course-specific information.

-For the schedule of the whole program, location Delft and The Hague, see the link on the right side of this page.
+For the schedule of the whole programme, location Delft and The Hague, see this link on the right side of this page.